Click HERE to see the LCS schedule for the 2017-2018 schoolyear.

-June 4 is Special Music Sunday, when chorister awards will be presented.
+June 4 was Special Music Sunday, when chorister awards were presented.
 This first year has been such a success that now a new junior group has been formed, and these Junior Choristers were heard for the first time at the premiere of the new musical composed by All Saints staff musician Dr. Faye Chiao, The Never Summer Meadow.

 Here is a retrospective of the Levy Choir School’s first year:

 May 21 was the musical premiere.
 On May 7, the Choristers sang John Rutter’s Give Me Wings.
 In the April 2 service, they sang Renaissance composer Steffani’s Come Ye Children.
 Their February 12 Communion anthem was Philip Moore’s Our Lady and Child, and before that service, Rei played a Bach prelude.